purescript/purescript-tuples/README.md

   = Tuple a b
 ```

-A simple product type for wrapping pairs of values.
+A simple product type for wrapping a pair of component values.

 #### `showTuple`